-And this post is my answer to those requests.
-It includes my current top five best 10Gbps routers and mesh systems.
-I've used all of these for an extended amount of time—from over a month to over a year—with my 10Gbps Sonic Fiber-optic plan, and I'm still using some of them right now at various locations with multi-Gigabit broadband.
-All of those mentioned here have excellent wired performances.
+I’ve used all of these devices for an extended period—from over a month to over a year—with my 10Gbps Sonic Fiber-optic plan, and I’m still using some of them right now at various locations with multi-gigabit broadband.
+That’s to say they are really the top among their peers.

-If you only want to go beyond the 1Gbps mark and are happy with the 2.5Gbps grade, this post on the best entry-level Multi-Gig solutions will offer options with better bang for your buck.
+If you’re satisfied with the 2.5Gbps grade, this post on the best entry-level Multi-Gig solutions provides just-right options with better value for your money.

-Top five best 10Gbps routers and mesh systems: The lists
+Top five best 10Gbps routers and Wi-Fi systems: The lists

 Four things to keep in mind:

-- There are two lists: one for standalone routers, and the other is for canned mesh systems.
-Most of the routers mentioned here can work as a mesh member, and all the router units of all mesh systems mentioned here can work as standalone routers.
+- There are two lists: one for standalone routers and the other for canned mesh systems.
+Most of the routers mentioned here can function as mesh members, and all the router units of the mesh systems mentioned here can operate as standalone routers.

 - To qualify for this list, the bare minimum is that the hardware must have at least two 10Gbps ports—one for the WAN side and the other for the LAN.
 With the help of a 10Gbps switch and proper wiring, the entire home will have the highest possible bandwidth.